Published: June 2, 2026 | Last reviewed: June 2, 2026

 Why Retatrutide Is Currently Sold as Research-Use-Only

-FDA Warning Letters to GLP-1 Peptide Vendors (September 2025)
+FDA Warning Letters to GLP-1 Peptide Vendors (Sept 2025)

 In September 2025, the FDA issued more than 50 warning letters to U.S. and international companies marketing compounded GLP-1 products.
-Several of those warning letters specifically referenced retatrutide.
-The agency cited violations of the Federal Food, Drug, and Cosmetic Act and emphasized that a “research use only” label does not exempt a product from federal requirements when the product is effectively being promoted for human use.
+Several letters explicitly named retatrutide.
+The agency cited violations of the Federal Food, Drug, and Cosmetic Act and stated that a "research use only" label does not exempt a product from federal requirements when the seller in fact markets it for human use.
+A follow-up round of warning letters in March 2026 targeted telehealth platforms marketing compounded GLP-1 products.

 Retatrutide Handling in Research Settings